andersonaiziro/atomixTest/README.md

 ## Scenario 3: 2 Cross-Shard Transactions.
 2nd One tries to double-spend
 ### Run: atomixTest.exe sc3
-In this test, there should only be 1 new UTXO added to all shards.
+In this test, there should only be 1 new UTXO added to all shards. output will be similar to Scenario 2.

 ## Scenario 4: 30 Intra-Shard Transactions.
 Validate Block Creation every 10 transactions
 ### Run: atomixTest.exe sc4